 The WECHU follows up with all COVID-19 cases and close contacts of any person confirmed with COVID-19 through laboratory tests.
-A “close contact” is defined as:

 If you are concerned about your safety at work, please contact your human resource department or internal occupational health and safety committee.
 If you have been identified as a close contact of someone who has tested positive for COVID-19 you will be contacted.